-Love mushrooms and want a new great salad for the Shabbos table?
+Love mushroom and want a new great salad for the Shabbos table?

 I love anything and everything with mushrooms.
-But the real reason I make this salad is because my daughter Mindy also loves mushrooms, and what don’t we do for our kids!?
+But the real reason I make this salad is because my daughter Mindy is also a mushroom fan, and what don’t we do for our kids!?
 Right?
 Right!

 I’ve been making her mushroom salad forever now, but now I’m in my “twist” zone.
 Everything needs a twist these days – otherwise I’ll just be another Nitra cookbook.
 (Who remembers that?
 The one without pictures with a spiral binding.
 I think my mother used that every Pesach when she tried getting the Pesachdik lokshon right.)
 Here’s the version I’m making now.